-LAN PXE Option ROM

-By default, this setting is disabled.
-Other selections include ICH6 Integrated LAN and Marvell PCI-E LAN.
+LAN PXE Option ROM By default, this setting is All Disabled.
+The options available include All Disabled and ICH6 integrated Lan.

 Integrated Peripherals

 This section sets configurations for your hard disk and other integrated peripherals.
 The first screen shows three main items for user to select.
 Once an item selected, a submenu appears.
 Details follow.